-In the past, scholars have already made a call for a more informal approach to parent support, both from the perspective of the parents themselves (Buysse, 2008; EXPOO, 2010), and inspired by a more ethical commitment (Ramaekers, 2010; Noens & Ramaekers, 2011).
+In the past, scholars have already made a call for a more informal approach to parent support, both from the perspective of the parents themselves (Buysse, 2008; EXPOO, 2010, Furedi, 2001), and inspired by a more ethical commitment (Ramaekers, 2010; Noens & Ramaekers, 2011).
 And since a few years these pleas are (to a greater or lesser extent) taken up by policy makers, for instance in the Huizen van het Kind.
 What we want to do here is, by conducting an experiment in what we would like to call ‘fieldwork in philosophy of education’, to explore how the existing policy actually ‘works’ in the concrete setting of the waiting room.
 Instead of arguing ethically or ideologically for or against parenting support initiatives, our focus is on mapping the concrete effects these initiatives have on what it means to be a parent with young children.
 The lexicon elaborated by the Italian philosopher Agamben allowed us to reread the sayings and doings of the waiting room, and to come to a different understanding of what happens there.
 Before turning to our descriptions and analyses, we will first provide more detailed information concerning the research we conducted and elucidate fieldwork in philosophy of education.

 An experiment in fieldwork in philosophy of education